Ricardicus/ric-script/README.md

 c::set("updated from the outside") print(c::get())

+//# first 20 values in the Fibbonacci series generated
-//# Fibbonacci series in an advanced list initialization s = [(20 ... i ) {
+//# using advanced list initialization with a for-each loop. s = [(20 ... i ) {
   @ fibPos (a) {
     ? [ a == 0 ] { -> 0 }